 Exercise 40: Modules, Classes, and Objects

-Python is something called an "object-oriented programming language."
-What this means is there's a construct in Python called a class that lets you structure your software in a particular way.
-Using classes, you can add consistency to your programs so that they can be used in a cleaner way, or at least that's the theory.
+Python is called an "object-oriented programming language."
+This means there is a construct in Python called a class that lets you structure your software in a particular way.
+Using classes, you can add consistency to your programs so that they can be used in a cleaner way.
+At least that's the theory.

-I am now going to try to teach you the beginnings of object-oriented programming, classes, and objects using what you already know about dictionaries and modules.
-My problem though is that object-oriented programming (aka OOP) is just plain weird.
-You have to simply struggle with this, try to understand what I say here, type in the code, and then in the next exercise I'll hammer it in.
+I am now going to teach you the beginnings of object-oriented programming, classes, and objects using what you already know about dictionaries and modules.
+My problem is that Object-Oriented Programming (OOP) is just plain weird.
+You have to struggle with this, try to understand what I say here, type in the code, and in the next exercise I'll hammer it in.

 Here we go.